Do Unions Shape Political Ideologies at Work?: Data

 \subsection{Campaign Contributions}

-To measure the political mobilization and ideology of employees, we use the Database on Ideology, Money in Politics and Elections (DIME) compiled by \cite{Bonica2019}.\footnote{Other papers have used these data to study, among others, the political consequences of import competition \citep{Autor}, immigration \citep{Dreher2020}, contribution limits \citep{Barber2016a}, advertising firms \citep{Martin2018}, or consultant networks \citep{Nyhan2015}.} DIME provides transaction-level data on campaign contributions registered with the Federal Election Commission and other state and local election commissions.
-We exploit all campaign contributions from individuals to candidates running for office at the federal and local level (specifically the House of Representatives, Senate, President, Governor, and upper and lower chambers of state legislature), as well as to all PACs (including single-party or single-candidate and interest-group PACs).
+To measure the political mobilization and ideology of employees, we use the Database on Ideology, Money in Politics and Elections (DIME) compiled by \cite{Bonica2019}.
+DIME provides transaction-level data on campaign contributions registered with the Federal Election Commission and other state and local election commissions.
+We exploit all campaign contributions from individuals to candidates running for office at the federal and local level (specifically the President, House of Representatives, Senate, Governor, and upper and lower chambers of state legislature), as well as to all PACs (including party and interest group PACs).
 The dataset covers the 1979-2016 period and includes the amount and exact date of the donation, as well as identifying information on the donor and recipient.\footnote{Accurate reporting of the donor information (name, employer, address, occupation) is enforced by the Federal Election Commission through regular audits, as well as fines and further legal action in case of non-compliance.
 See \cite{FEC2022} for enforcement statistics.}

 \cite{Bonica2019} deploys identity resolution techniques to assign unique identifiers to each donor.
-The identifiers allow us to track donors' contributions over time, which we exploit to study whether establishment-level effects are driven by compositional changes from leaving and newly hired employees or by individual-level effects on employees remaining in the firm.
+The identifiers allow us to track donors' contributions over time, which we exploit to study whether establishment-level effects are driven by compositional changes from leaving and newly hired employees or by individual-level effects on incumbent employees.
 Further, the DIME includes measures for the political ideology of recipients and donors, so-called campaign finance (CF) scores, which are derived by \cite{Bonica2014} from solving a spatial model of contributions.
 The model formalizes the idea that donors contribute more to candidates with a similar ideological position and estimates ideal points of both recipients and donors along a typical liberal-conservative scale.
 Using the ideology scores, we can go beyond previous papers that only relate unions to Democratic versus Republican party affiliation and study how unionization affects ideological contribution patterns for candidates within the same party.